Notes on Worst-case Inefficiency of Gradient Descent Even in R^2: Main Result and Proof Idea

 \subsection{Exponential Time needed to Escape Saddle Points}

-Let $f$ be as defined previously.
+Let $f$ be the function outlined previously.
 We will show the high level ideas that the time needed for gradient descent to converge to the unique local minima is exponential in the number of blocks $n$.
 For simplicity, we will first consider the behavior of gradient descent running on the function constructed up until step 2.

 Consider some even block.
 Let $d_2$ be the distance between $x_2$ and the center line along $x_1$ axis: $d_2 = |x_2 - s_2|$.
 In this block $x_2$ is trying to escape to the next block, with $d_2$ growing by a rate of $(1 + 2\eta\gamma)$.
 In the previous block $x_2$ is converging to the center with rate $(1 - 2\eta L)$, while $x_1$ is trying to escape.
 Suppose $t$ iterations is needed to escape the previous block, and $t'$ iteration is needed to escape the current block.
 Then $d_2$ is no larger than $(1 - 2\eta L) ^ t$ when $x_1$ successfully escapes the previous block.
 Thus we must have